Assessing the overall and partial causal well-specification of nonlinear additive noise models: Estimating the set of well-specified predictor variables

 To partially remedy these issues, we incorporate ideas from multisplitting \citep{meinshausen2009p} and stability selection \citep{meinshausen2010stability}.
 We apply Algorithm \ref{alg:split} repeatedly with several random data partitions.
 Inspired by \cite{shah2013variable} who suggest using ``complementary pairs'', i.e., both halves of every split, we let each halve be used once for estimating the conditional mean and once for independence testing.

 As unconditional independence is easier to assess than conditional independence, we first test for $H_0$ as in \eqref{eq:H0}.
-For this, we apply the test by \cite{pfister2018kernel} and we combine the p-values over the different splits as suggested by \cite{meinshausen2009p}.
+For this, we apply the test by \cite{pfister2018kernel}.
+The case where only estimates of the residuals are available is explicitly discussed in their work.
+Then, we combine the p-values over the different splits as suggested by \cite{meinshausen2009p}.
 Only if the global model is rejected, the individual covariates are inspected.

 If we cannot trust the overall model, we only consider the effects of variables that are selected substantially less than others by the FOCI algorithm to be causally well-specified.
 We split the variables into two groups: those that are selected by FOCI below average over the splits and the others.
 For the latter group, we reject $H_{0,j}$.
 Each variable from the first group we compare to the least selected variable from the second group with some proportion test such as Fisher's exact test.
 The variables that show significant differences are added to the estimated well-specified set $\hat{W}$.
 Notably, there is no exact interpretation of the significance level used for these tests, but the intuition that a lower significance level leads to fewer false positives in the set $\hat{W}$ remains true.
 In contrast, a lower significance level for the preceding test of the global model leads to the methods becoming more liberal.